-In May 1926, John Alden Knight compiled a list of 33 factors which were thought to influence the natural behavior of both fresh and saltwater fish.
-In his experiments all but three of these factors were disproven in the capacities he was testing.
-The only three factors left standing were sun, moon and tide.
-As Knight’s research progressed he realized that the sun, moon and tide were actually related so he built what he called the “Solunar Tables”.
-These tables were first published in 1936 and were the original source of major and minor feeding times.
-He proved his tables by creating a fishing log of 200 record catches showing that 90% were made during his predefined major and minor cycles and while the moon was new.
-Yahtzee..
-Knight was on to something!
+In May 1926, John Alden Knight compiled 33 factors that influenced both fresh and saltwater fish’s natural behavior.
+In his experiments, all but three of these factors were disproven in the capacities he was testing.
+The only three factors left standing were the sun, moon, and tide.
+Knight’s realized that the sun, moon, and tide were related, so he built what he called the “Solunar Tables.”
+These tables were first published in 1936 and were the source of major and minor feeding times.
+He proved his tables by creating a fishing log of 200 record catches showing that 90% were during his predefined major and minor cycles and while the moon was new.
+Yahtzee… Knight was on to something!

-Knight’s major & minor theory was later supported by a Biologist at Northwestern University in Chicago.
-This Biologist, Dr. Frank A. Brown, became fascinated with the biological rhythm of the ocean at a young age after catching rare shrimp off a dock.
-He went back every night and did not see the shrimp again until exactly one lunar month later.
+A Biologist later supported Knight’s major & minor theory at Northwestern University in Chicago.
+This Biologist, Dr. Frank A. Brown, became fascinated with the ocean’s biological rhythm at a young age after catching rare shrimp off a dock.
+He went back every night and did not see the shrimp again until precisely one lunar month later.
 He noticed this and devoted his life to understanding why.
-Later, Dr. Brown had live oysters flown into his lab in Chicago to further prove his theories on the rhythm of the ocean.
-It is common knowledge that oysters open their shells at each high tide to feed and Dr. Brown wanted to see if this was caused by local changes in water flow (tide) or as John Knight hypothesized, from Solunar influences.
+Later, Dr. Brown had live oysters flown into his lab in Chicago to prove his theories on the ocean’s rhythm.
+It is common knowledge that oysters open their shells at each high tide to feed, and Dr. Brown wanted to see if this was caused by local changes in water flow (tide) or, as John Knight hypothesized, from Solunar influences.

-By taking the oysters out of their natural rhythm and environment for a week he discovered that the organisms changed their opening and closing behavior to when the moon was directly overhead and underfoot in Chicago.
-This was further fascinating because the oysters were not outside and were now in a different time zone meaning that light and electromagnetic influence were not necessarily contributing factors.
-Dr. Brown concluded that this is only possible if organisms have astoundingly subtle ways of sensing external environmental changes “right through the laboratory walls”.
-He said that “All life is probably clued to its local circumstances in ways more intimately and more subtly than we can even measure, and when locality is changed, life senses that.”
+By taking the oysters out of their natural rhythm and environment for a week, he discovered that the organisms changed their opening and closing behavior when the moon was directly overhead and underfoot in Chicago.
+Making things more fascinating, the oysters were not outside and were now in a different time zone, meaning that light and electromagnetic influence were not contributing factors.
+Dr. Brown concluded that this is only possible if organisms have subtle ways of sensing external environmental changes “right through the laboratory walls.”
+He said that “All life is probably clued to its local circumstances in ways more intimately and more subtly than we can even measure, and when the locality is changed, life senses that.”

-20Echo uses patent pending technology to harness the power of your pictures to form an instantaneous journal of your surrounding environmental conditions that is intuitive and simple to use.
-We allow users to snap pictures with mobile devices and instantly capture an automatic log that will help you catch more fish and better understand why and when things happen.
+20Echo uses patent-pending technology to harness your pictures’ power to form an instantaneous journal of your surrounding environmental conditions that is intuitive and simple to use.
+We allow users to snap photos with mobile devices and instantly capture an automatic log that will help you catch more fish and better understand why and when things happen.
 Click to LEARN MORE.
+Additional FAQS